-- Submission must include your name address and preferred contact method.
-YourSay or email correspondence for Development Applications are preferred. - Persons have the right to remain anonymous if they so choose by refraining from submitting their personal information, however, the submission will be given less weight in the overall assessment and consideration.

-- ♥ Effort is made to redact submissions where personal details are included; however, this may not always be possible.
+- A submission should include your name, address and preferred contact method.
+YourSay or email correspondence for Development Applications are preferred. - Persons have the right to remain anonymous if they so choose by refraining from submitting their personal information, however, the submission may be given less weight in the overall assessment and consideration. - ✓ Please be aware that these details may be publicly available. - ✓ All submissions are publicly available under the Government Information (Public Access) Act 2009 No 52. - ✓ Effort is made to redact submissions where personal details are included; however, this may not always be possible.